Vanessa cardui: Oviposition

-Adult butterflies feed on flower nectar and aphid honeydew.
 Females oviposit on plants with nectar immediately available for the adults even if it leads to high mortality of the larvae.
 This lack of discrimination indicates they do not take into account volatile chemicals released from potential host plants when searching for oviposition choices.

 The availability of adult resources dictates a preference for specific areas of flowers.
 Flowers with more available nectar result in a larger number of eggs deposited on the plants.
 This reinforces the idea that the painted lady butterfly does not discriminate host plants and chooses mainly on the availability of adult food sources even if it increases the mortality rate of the offspring.
 The data also suggest that the painted lady butterfly favors quantity of offspring over quality.